 Intellectual property issues, including inventorship determinations and resolution of disputes are handled by the Office of Technology Transfer in the Office of the Vice President for Research.

 At any time Postdoctoral Fellows may also seek assistance, information or referrals from the following offices:

 For concerns related to the administration of the terms and conditions of Research Fellow appointments, assistance is available from the office of Academic Human Resources.

 Phone: (734) 763-8938

-Faculty and Staff Assistance Program (FASAP) is a University of Michigan program that offers a number of services designed to help staff, faculty, postdocs and their immediate family members with personal difficulties encountered at both work and home.
-Services provided by FASAP include: Short-term counseling services on personal, emotional, family and workplace issues, including critical incident, trauma and grief counseling.
+Faculty and Staff Counseling and Consultation Office (FASCCO) is a University of Michigan program that offers a number of services designed to help staff, faculty, postdocs and their immediate family members with personal difficulties encountered at both work and home.
+Services provided by FASCCO include: Short-term counseling services on personal, emotional, family and workplace issues, including critical incident, trauma and grief counseling.
 Other services include personalized coaching to achieve professional or personal goals.

 All services are free of charge and confidential.
-Contact the Faculty and Staff Assistance Program or call (734) 936-8660
+Contact the Faculty and Staff Counseling and Consultation Office or call (734) 936-8660

 Sexual Assault Prevention and Awareness Center (SAPAC) provides services for the U-M community related to sexual assault, dating/domestic violence, sexual harassment, and stalking.
 SAPAC offers crisis intervention, outreach, counseling, advocacy, consultation, training, awareness, and prevention.
 SAPAC services are free of charge and confidential, call (734) 998-9368 or the 24-hour Crisis Line at (734) 936-3333.